GabrielRomaoG/tic-tac-toe-model/README.md

 You can see the EDA of the dataset on src/machine_learning/eda.ipynb.

+## Project Structure

+The dag is available on airflow/dags.

+The scripts for etl is on src/elt.

+The machine learning code is on src/machine_learning.

 ## Setup

 For a faster setup, read the Docker setup section.